-P. Walters, N. Sauder, M. Thompson, F. Voight, A. Gray, E. M. Schwartz
+P. Walters, N. Sauder, J. Nezvadovitz, F. Voight, A. Gray, E. M. Schwartz

 Abstract-Modern autonomous underwater vehicle (AUV) research is moving towards multi-agent system integration and control.
 Many university research projects, however, are restricted by cost to obtain even a single AUV platform.
-An affordable, robust AUV design is presented with special emphasis on modularity and fault tolerance. guided by previous platform iterations and historically successful AUV designs.
+An affordable, robust AUV design is presented with special emphasis on modularity and fault tolerance, guided by previous platform iterations and historically successful AUV designs.
 Modularity is obtained by the loose coupling of typical AUV tasks such as navigation, image processing, and interaction with platform specific hardware.
 Fault tolerance is integrated from the lowest hardware levels to the vehicle's mission planning framework.
 Major system design features including electrical infrastructure, mechanical design, and software architecture are presented.
-Application to the 16th annual AUVSI RoboSub competition is addressed.
+Application to the 17th annual AUVSI RoboSub competition is addressed.

-I. Introduction
+I. INTRODUCTION

-Leveraging 17 years of autonomous underwater vehicle (AUV) development experience at the University of Florida, which has produced 6 individual platform designs, the SubjuGator family of AUVs has progressed to accommodate advances in sensors, computing, and mission requirements culminating in the design of the current generation SubjuGator 7 vehicle.
+Leveraging 18 years of autonomous underwater vehicle (AUV) development experience at the University of Florida, which has produced 6 individual platform designs, the SubjuGator family of AUVs has progressed to accommodate advances in sensors, computing, and mission requirements leading to the design of the current generation SubjuGator 7 vehicle (with an eigth generation design in progress).
 External design influences include commercially available underwater vehicles, which are generally factored into two broad classes: long range, slender, under-actuated vehicles and short range, precision movement, fully-actuated vehicles.
 This large difference in capabilities forces the use of multiple vehicles with multiple payload configurations, increasing necessary overhead.
-SubjuGator 7 is a novel attempt to bridge the gap between the separate design classes, and unify the capabilities of both into a single low cost platform.
+SubjuGator 7 is a novel attempt to bridge the gap between the separate

-Patrick Walters and Nathan Sauder are with the Department of Mechanical and Aerospace Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
-Email: {walters8, nsauder}@ufl.edu
+Patrick Walters, Nathan Sauder, and Jason Nezvadovitz are with the Department of Mechanical and Aerospace Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
+Email: {walters8, nsauder, jnezvadovitz}@ufl.edu

-Matthew Thompson, Forrest Voight, and Andy Gray are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
-Email: {matthewbot, forrestv, andygrayia}@ufl.edu
+Forrest Voight and Andy Gray are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
+Email: {forrestv, andygrayia}@ufl.edu design classes and unify the capabilities of both into a single low cost platform.